ageorgetudor/custom-college/README.md

 ## Configure
 * Run a global find and replace for `SailsAngularMaterialStarter` and replace with your project name.
+* Refer to the `sails-auth` and `sails-permissions` Github pages to configure roles and permissions.
 * Add the following to `config/local.js` to configure the default admin account:
 ```javascript
 module.exports = {